microsoft/vss-web-extension-sdk/README.md

  * REST Client and extensibility types for Release Management are available in typings/rmo.d.ts

 ### Dependencies

-Dependency graph for the types.
+Dependency graph for the types:

 ![Dependency Graph](img/dependencies.png)